 Can I dehydrate oranges in the oven?

 Yes, you can dehydrate your orange slices without the use of a dehydrator.
-Just use your oven.
+Simply use your oven.
 You will want to reduce the heat fairly low.
 About 185-200 degrees.

 Lay your orange slices on a baking sheet.
 Make sure to space the slices so that they are not touching one another.